-Three-dimensional distribution of the three parameters is established, which indicates the turbulence regimes in the OSBL over the globe.
+A global three-dimensional distribution of the OSBL turbulence parameters is established, which determines the dominant turbulence regimes globally.
 The dependence of the turbulence regimes on the three parameters is discussed based on two-dimensional slices.
 It is found that the global OSBL turbulence is mainly produced by LSP and LSP/VBP regimes when the geostrophic shear is weak.
-However, the GSP dissipation begins to play a role as the geostrophic shear is strengthened while the importance of the LSP turbulence is weakened.
+However, the GSP dissipation begins to play an increasingly important role as the geostrophic shear is strengthened while the importance of the LSP turbulence is weakened.
 When h/Ls is in the order of O(10), the OSBL turbulence is generally controlled by GSP and GSP/VBP.
-The dependence of the regimes on the buoyancy convection indicates that the GSP and GSP/LSP regimes make a great contribution to the OSBL turbulence when the surface buoyancy convection is weak.
+The dependence of the regimes on the buoyancy convection indicates that the GSP and GSP/LSP regimes make a significant contribution to the OSBL turbulence when the surface buoyancy convection is weak.
 An increase of the surface buoyancy convection tends to strengthen the VBP turbulence and weaken the role of the LSP turbulence.
 The wind forcing also suppresses the LSP turbulence, which is dominant when Lat is small but GSP and AGSP become more important when Lat is large.

-The turbulence regimes are classified based on the dissipation magnitudes of the four kinds of turbulence, which show remarkable seasonality.
-In winter, the GSP turbulence is the most prevalent regime of the first dominant regime map accounting for 43% of the global locations.
-By contrast, the LSP and VBP turbulence accounts for 42% and 15% of all locations.
-In summer, GSP turbulence accounts for 11% of all locations, which is still in second place of the first dominant regime map, although it is much smaller compared to LSP turbulence.
-Sensitive cases demonstrate the robustness of the GSP role in the OSBL.
-Despite of the significant role of GSP turbulence in the OSBL as revealed in this work, its contribution has not been taken into account in regional and climate ocean models, which is supposed to be one of the key reasons leading to simulated biases of the OSBL.
+In winter, GSP is the most prevalent source and is most often the first place source in the regime map.
+GSP dominates at 43% of the global locations in winter, suggesting a very different conception of OSBL turbulence generation than that captured by prior studies and in most numerical ocean models.
+GSP remains dominant at 30% of locations even without correction for the limited resolution of the LLC4320 model (Table 1).
+By contrast, the LSP and VBP sources are largest at 42% and 15% of all locations in winter.
+In summer, GSP turbulence dominates at only 11% of all locations, trailing behind LSP as the most common dominant energy source.
+These results, particularly the broad importance of the GSP, are qualitatively robust to the analysis method.
+Despite the significant role of GSP turbulence in the OSBL as revealed in this work, its contribution has not been taken into account in regional and climate ocean models, which may be hypothesized to be one of the key reasons leading to simulated biases of the OSBL.
 Due to the small frontal arrest scale, parameterizing GSP turbulence should be an alternative approach to include its contribution in the models.

 Materials and Methods